peterojo/incident-retrospective-template/README.md

 **Owner(s):**

 **Short summary (2–3 sentences):**
-What happened, what was impacted, and how it was resolved — high-level only.
+High-level outline of what happened, what was impacted, and how it was resolved.

 ---